Program Schedule

 5th Term (Spring)

-At this point a student will have completed all the pre-reqs for most medical schools.
+At this point a student will have completed all the prerequisites for most medical schools.

-While the second semester of most science introductory courses is offered in the spring, Biology I is offered in the spring starting spring 2020.
+Foundations of Biology I and Foundations of Biology II with labs are offered in the Fall and Spring semesters.
 Alternatively, students who have completed one term of Chemistry or Physics can apply for entry for this term and start with a second semester of that course.
 An example completion schedule for a student entering in the spring term is:

 1st Term (Spring)